Den-Industries/Little-phisics-programms/README.md

 # Little-fisics-programms
 There are fisics programm, which do some fisics stuff.

 There are two fisics programm for fisics.
+I made it with SFML on c++.
 In future there may be other programms.

 For installation you should just unzip the zip and find an exe, that's all.